n8henrie/jupyter-black/README.md

 Notes:

 - Tests use [playwright][playwright]
-    - You'll need to run these commands to run the tests:
+- You'll need to run this command (once) prior to running the tests:
-        - `python -m playwright install firefox`
+    - `python -m playwright install --with-deps firefox`
-        - `python -m playwright install-deps firefox`
+- `tox` will automatically run these installation steps (helpful for CI)
-- `tox` will automatically run these installation steps (helpful for CI).
+- If desired, pass the `--no-headless` flag to `pytest` for local debugging

 ## TODO